drduh/PC-Engines-APU-Router-Guide/README.md

 ## Boot

-Connect the USB disk to the APU, press `F10` at boot and select the USB drive:
+Connect the USB disk to the APU, press `F10` at boot and select the USB disk:

 ```console
 SeaBIOS (version rel-1.11.0.7-0-gdc51f90)